 Due to some communication barriers, we know that sometimes our students can become frustrated and act out as a result.
 Through behavior management training, we discourage tactile stimming, socially unacceptable behaviors and aggressive outbursts.
 At this time, we are unfortunately unable to service students at LON (Level of Need) 9.

 Our more independent students may feel inclined to take on a guiding or assisting role at our center.
 We would love to help them be more involved.
-Students in our volunteer-based Junior Staff Program are tasked with helping pass out snacks, picking up after other students who cannot pick up after themselves, etc.
+Students in our volunteer-based Volunteer/Pre-employability Skills Training Program are tasked with helping pass out snacks, picking up after other students who cannot pick up after themselves, etc. We also go out into the community to volunteer at places like pet adoption centers, food banks and more.

 The above describes our program at the Achievement Center of Texas.
 Our goal is to teach individuals the skills they need to be able to participate in the life of the community.
 We want our students to enjoy the same opportunities available to their non-disabled peers and family members.